huaweicloud/terraform-provider-huaweicloud/docs/resources/cts_tracker.md

 * `tags` - (Optional, Map) Specifies the key/value pairs to associate with the CTS tracker.

+* `delete_tracker` - (Optional, Bool) Specifies whether the tracker can be deleted.

+  -> **NOTE:** By default, resource deletion only clears parameters without removing the system tracker.
+  To delete the system tracker, set `delete_tracker` to true.
+Note that this will disable the CTS service.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: